lopierra/r4ds_study_group/r4ds_week2.md

 See
 [cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/data-visualization-2.1.pdf)
-for more\!
+for more!

-> 2. Run this code in your head and predict what the output will look
+> 1. Run this code in your head and predict what the output will look
 >     like.
 Then, run the code in R and check your predictions.

 ``` r